geeofree/geeofree/src/notes/angular/1-Basics.md

 export class MyComponent {}
 ```

-In order for other components to refer to the `MyComponent` component in
+The `selector` property is used to refer to a component in templates
-their templates, we must refer to it using its **selector**.

-For example:
+of other components.

 ```ts
 import { Component } from '@angular/core'